awslabs/amazon-neptune-tools/dynamic-custom-endpoints/readme.md

 }
 ```

 The value you supply for `<endpoint_id>` will form the first part of the endpoint's name.
-If you have chosen to restrict access to endpoints using a resource prefix (see the [installation](#installation) instructions), then the name here must begin with the resource prefix you used when installing the CloudFormation stack.
+If you have chosen to restrict access to endpoints using one or more resource prefixes (see the [installation](#installation) instructions), then the name here must begin with one of the resource prefixes you used when installing the CloudFormation stack.

 Specifications include one or more instance attributes, and the match criteria for these attributes.
 For example, `role`, is an attribute of all instances in a Neptune cluster; for each instance it has the value of either `writer` or `reader`.
 To create a custom endpoint that refers to all readers in the cluster, you use the following specification: